ajithcodesit/gazebo_fiducial_generator/README.md

   -s SIZE, --size SIZE  Length and width of the box or plane in cm -t THICKNESS, --thickness THICKNESS
-                        Thickness of box if it is used as model geometry in cm -o OUTPUTDIR, --output_dir OUTPUTDIR
+                        Thickness of box if it is used as model geometry in cm -wb WHITEBORDERSIZE, --white_border_size WHITEBORDERSIZE
+                        White border to be applied around the marker image in cm
+  -o OUTPUTDIR, --output_dir OUTPUTDIR
                         Directory where the models are saved to.
 Defaults to current working directory